 Elazar Bogomilsky, the rabbi who last month asked that a menorah be displayed, said he was "appalled" by the Port`s reaction to what he believed to be a simple request...."Everyone should have their spirit of the holiday.
-For many people the trees are the spirit of the holidays, and adding a menorah adds light to the season," said Bogomilsky.Bogomilsky...said he is not disturbed by holiday trees, but wishes that his own symbol was not excluded.
-He hopes the Port will reconsider, put the trees back up and install a menorah before Hanukkah.
-(Airport puts away holiday trees rather than risk being "exclusive" by Jonathan Martin, The Seattle Times, December 10, 2006)
+For many people the trees are the spirit of the holidays, and adding a menorah adds light to the season," said Bogomilsky.At this rate, perhaps we will be seeing pro-Christmas columns from Bogomilsky like those written by the incomparable Don Feder.

 But one does wonder why such a reasonable attitude did not appear so to the Port of Seattle (the owner of the Airport) in what were apparently several weeks of discussion.
 And the fact remains those who like Christmas trees have lost: those who like menorahs have not lost—in fact, they have gained, if they are of a more competitive cast of mind than the Rabbi appears to be.